OctoPrint/OctoPrint/docs/plugins/hooks.rst

    If the factory returns anything but ``None``, it will be assigned to the global ``printer`` instance.

-   If no of the registered factories return a printer instance, the default :class:`~octoprint.printer.standard.Printer` class will be instantiated.
+   If none of the registered factories return a printer instance, the default :class:`~octoprint.printer.standard.Printer` class will be instantiated.

    :param dict components: System components to use for printer instance initialization